persapiens/Course/HW/HW0-Pipelines.md

 * Pipeline (40)
 * Screencast (20)

-For your screenshot embed in the markdown file of your README.md.
-Include a link to your screencast video/gif.
-Include your concept answers in your markdown file.
+Create a README.md that describes your submission and includes screenshots.
+Include a link to your screencast video.

 **Due Thursday**, 1/18, before midnight.